 Google has begun live streaming today’s Lunar Eclipse on its YouTube channel.
-The search giant has joined with SLOOH, company that specialises in streaming space events, to provide a live view with astronomer’s commentary.
+The search giant has joined with SLOOH, a company that specialises in streaming space events, to provide a live view with astronomer’s commentary.

 Read more about the eclipse here.